orpheuslummis/risc0/examples/zktables/README.md

 The aggregation node is designed to run in a secure enclave such that the host can't observe the decrypted data.
 The voting process can proceed in rounds.

+In the proof of concept:

 The primary functionalities are offered via two command-line commands:

 - `zktables serve`: This command is used by the aggregation node to receive votes and produce proof of voting round.
 Additionally, it provides information on the home page. <http://localhost:3030/> by default.

 - `zktables vote`: This command is used by participants to send their vote.
 The command takes in three parameters: a number N which represents the vote, a publickey PK of the aggregation node and a host HOST address which is where the aggregation node is located.

-In the proof of concept:
-- the public key scheme used is RSA (Rivest–Shamir–Adleman)
+- The public key scheme used is RSA (Rivest–Shamir–Adleman).
+It could perhaps be switched for a scheme that is quantum-ready and blockchain-compatible in the future.

-- the aggregation `f(votes)` is just averaging
+- The aggregation `f(votes)` is just averaging.
+The `f` and `votes` can be changed for more complex input data and integration function.